DaniyalManzoor/react-vite-shadcn-template/README.md

 A modern, high-performance React + Vite + TypeScript template featuring [shadcn/ui](https://ui.shadcn.com/) components and Tailwind CSS.
 Designed for rapid development, easy customization, and best practices out of the box.

+**You can use this repository as a template for your own projects by clicking the "Use this template" button on GitHub.**

 ## Features

 - ⚡️ Lightning-fast development with Vite